nostrver-se/nostr-php/README.md

 PHP Helper library for Nostr.
 More info about Nostr: https://github.com/nostr-protocol/nostr

+To use in your project: `composer require swentel/nostr-php`

 ## Signing an event

 Generates the id and signature for an event.
 The 'id' and 'sig' properties are